-Welcome to Track A Gannet (T.A.G) a new and experimental project offering an unrivalled insight into the life-cycle of Britain’s largest native seabird- the Northern Gannet.
+Welcome to Track A Gannet (T.A.G.) a fascinating and exciting project offering an unrivalled insight into the life-cycle of Britain’s largest native seabird- the Northern Gannet.

-T.A.G is jointly run by the Alderney Wildlife Trust (AWT), the British Trust for Ornithology (BTO) and University of Liverpool, and has enabled gannet movements to be under surveillance using the 3G mobile network.
-We will be tracking Alderney's Gannets again in 2017 for the third year running.
+T.A.G. is jointly run by the Alderney Wildlife Trust (AWT), the British Trust for Ornithology (BTO) and University of Liverpool, and has enabled gannet movements to be under surveillance using the 3G mobile network.
+We have tracked Alderney's Gannets again in 2017 for the third year running.
 After the third year of the project we hope there will be enough data to begin to draw some meaningful statistical conclusions on where the birds go.

-- Follow the feeding routes of these magnificent birds in real time on the map below.
+You can follow the bird's movements in real time on the map below.
 Please note the tags update every time them come within range of a 3G mobile network, and may be limited by solar battery charge.

 Thank you to everyone who has sponsored and supported us throughout the T.A.G. project!
 This work wouldn't be possible without your help.
 If you are interested in sponsoring a T.A.G. or contributing to the T.A.G. project please get in touch with Claire - email@example.com

-To find more about our gannets and the technology behind the tags click here.
-Last year the installation of our tags was featured on Big Blue Live on BBC One
+To find out more about our gannets and the technology behind the tags click here.
+You can sign up for newsletter updates on the T.A.G. project by getting in touch.

 Click here to Sponsor a Gannet